tolauwae/phd-thesis/src/preamble/acknowledgements.typ

 // Zussen en mama
 Finally, I want to thank my family, _mama_, _papa_, _Fien_ and _Anna_ for everything.
+Particular thanks to Fien for proofreading the early manuscript.
-There is much to be thankful for, but for this dissertation I want to thank Fien for helping to proofread the early manuscript. // at a moment's notice.
+There is of course much more to be thankful for, one can hardly put it into words.

 // TODO send email with thank you to Baudouin with pdf